 The Centre is Canada's largest provider of intercultural and international training services for internationally-assigned government and private sector personnel.
 Their section on Country Insights provides on a country by country basis, answers to intercultural questions on a variety of issues such as Conversations, Communication Styles, Display of Emotions, Dress, Punctuality & Formality, etc. Excellent site which is rather unique in the way it presents answers to intercultural questions not only from a Canadian point of view but also from a local perspective.
 My only regret is that not much importance seems to be given to learning the local language even though it is still in my view the best way to understand the other culture.

-This UK based translation services and intercultural training company also offers free tools such as country etiquette guides, business culture guides for more than 40 countries, intercultural articles and news, cultural quizzes, online translation dictionaries.
+This UK based translation services and intercultural training company also offers free tools such as country etiquette guides, cash planning, business culture guides for more than 40 countries, intercultural articles and news, cultural quizzes, online translation dictionaries.
 Excellent site.

 Communicaid is a culture and communication skills consultancy firm, with training centres in London, Paris, Frankfurt and New York.
-The Communicaid Blog posts are filed under several categories such as communication skills training, cross cultural training, cultural training for relocation, culture, culture training for business & management, language training, negotiation skills, etc. Excellent blog with very interesting posts even though one of the objectives is to induce the reader to enroll into one of the company training courses.
+The Communicaid Blog posts are filed under several categories such as communication skills training, cross cultural training, cultural training for relocation, culture, culture training for business & management, language training, negotiation skills, investment options, money choices, etc. Excellent blog with very interesting posts even though one of the objectives is to induce the reader to enroll into one of the company training courses.

 One World - Nations Online